Lower Lake Campground

 Directions

-From Estacada, drive south on Highway 224 for 26 miles.
+From Estacada, OR, drive south on Highway 224 for 26 miles.
 The road becomes Forest Road 46; continue for 20 miles.
-Turn east onto Forest Road 4690 and drive 6 miles on pavement, then about 3 miles on gravel to a junction with Forest Road 4220 at the resort turnoff.
-Roads are closed in winter due to heavy snow.
+Turn east onto Forest Road 4690 and drive 6 miles on pavement, then about 3 miles on gravel to the junction with Forest Road 4220 at the resort turnoff.
+Roads are closed in winter.

 Amenities